myleslinder/analytics-plugin-drift/README.md

 There's a named export called setDriftReady or something like that.
 Call this method once the drift scrip has been loaded by some other means.

+### Identifying Users & Setting User Attributes

+For `analytics.identify()` this plugin supports secured identities, regular identities, or just setting user attributes based on the value you provide for `identityType`.

+If you choose to use the 'secured' or 'identify' `identityType` the only valid value for `scriptLoad` is "load".
+This is because [`drift.identify()` needs to be called prior to calling `drift.load()`](https://devdocs.drift.com/docs/contact-properties#driftidentifyuserid-attributes) and so this plugin needs full control over when and how the drift script is loaded.
+If you call `analytics.identify()` anytime prior to the script being fully initialized (such as on initial page load) the plugin will identify the user prior to calling `drift.load()` to establish proper auth and identity for use in the chat experience.

+If you use the 'secured' `identityType` then you must provide a function to `jwtResolver` which will return a promise that resolves to the jwt.

+If using `userAttributes` there are no additional considerations.

 ### Registering Event Handlers with Drift

 This plugin supports dispatching drift-specific events [LINK], such as "conversationStarted", to the rest of the plugin system.
 This allows you to handle the events as you see fit, for example to call `analytics.track()` with the event payload.